-My home province of Camarines Sur in the Bicol Region is commonly associated with religious pilgrimage sites.
-Most people who stop by Naga City, its capital, usually do a Visita Iglesia tour of the historic churches or come during the Penafrancia Fiesta, one of the biggest and most popular religious events in the Philippines held every September.
+My hometown Naga City, the capital of Camarines Sur in the Bicol Region is commonly associated with religious pilgrimage sites.
+Most people who stop by Naga usually do a Visita Iglesia tour of the historic churches or come to witness the festivities in September during the Penafrancia Fiesta, one of the biggest and most popular religious events in the Philippines.

-But for adventure-seekers, it’s good to know that there’s a lot more to do in the province any time of the year.
+But for adventure-seekers, it’s good to know that there’s a lot more to do any time of the year.
 From scaling down waterfalls to biking down mountain trails, adventure-packed activities await.
-Here’s a look at some of the fun and exciting activities that you can do in and near Naga City.
+Here’s a look at some of the fun and exciting activities that you can do around Naga City and the rest of Camarines Sur.

 1. Go Island-hopping around the Caramoan Islands